aberhamm/exam-study-app/docs/architecture.md

 - State maintained entirely on the client side

 ### 2. Data-First Architecture
-- Questions loaded from static JSON files
+- Questions loaded from MongoDB via server API routes
 - Data validation using Zod schemas at runtime
 - Normalization layer to convert external format to internal types
 - Immutable data flow with functional state updates